While we must acknowledge emergence in design and system development, a little planning can avoid much waste.

 Enterprise-scale architectural initiatives require coordination across Agile Release Trains and Value Streams.
 Effective flow of these architectural initiatives is made visible via the Portfolio Kanban.
 There, program and value stream enabler features and capabilities follow a common work flow pattern of exploration, refinement, analysis, prioritization, and implementation.
 In addition, the “pull” nature of the Kanban system allows programs to establish capacity management based on WIP limits.
 This helps avoid overloading the system.

-Together with the portfolio Kanban, the Program and Value Stream Kanban systems provide a SAFe enterprise content governance model.
+Together with the portfolio Kanban, the Program and Solution Kanban systems provide a SAFe enterprise content governance model.
 This instantiates portions of the Economic Framework and helps Decentralize Decision-Making, both of which are vital to a fast, sustainable flow of value.